 ANDREA LINDHARDT – Administrative Assistant.
 Born and raised in Budapest, Hungary, living in the US since 2000.
-She is currently enrolled at the Isenberg Shool of Management, pursuing a Bachelor's Degree in Hospitality and Tourism Management.
+Currently a senior at the University of Massachusetts-Amherst -pursuing a Bachelor's Degree in Hospitality and Tourism Management.
 Graduate of Community College of Vermont with Administrative Management/Hospitality and Tourism Associate Degrees.
-Andrea has been a part of the Bennington community since 2002, and a proud Mom to her 10 year old son, Adrian.
+Andrea has been a part of the Bennington community since 2002 and a proud Mom to her 12 year old son, Adrian.
 Andrea has been working at the Sonatas and Summer Sonatina since 2007.

 GEORGE LOPEZ - Piano.
 Laureate of several international competitions including the Xavier Montsalvatge Competition for 20th Century Piano Music in Barcelona.
 Has performed extensively in Holland, Germany, Belgium, France, Switzerland, Spain, South America, Japan and the U.S. Recently recorded Melloni's Piano Concerto No. 2 with Czech Philharmonic Chamber Orchestra in Prague.
 Gave world premiere performance of Jan Swafford's In Time of War with cellist Emmanuel Feldman in Boston's Jordan Hall.
 Has performed Mozart's Piano Quartet in G Minor with the Grammy Award-winning Emerson String Quartet.
 Piano faculty Phillips Exeter Academy.
 Artist in Residence at Bowdoin College, ME.
 Since 1999.

-MATT MOON - Media manager, gardener.
-Matt sets up and video records the live streaming of the Sonata master classes.
+MATT MOON - Media, website and greenhouse manager.
+Matt sets up and video records the live streaming of the sonata and sonatina master classes and concerts.
 Archived videos are located at www.sonatina.com.
 M.A. in Biostatistics, Boston University.
-Pursuing Ph.D.
 Native Californian, competitive athlete for most of his life, career experience in the medical device field as a regulatory and clinical manager.
 Enjoys swimming, cycling, skiing, and sailing.
 Since 2006.

 JOEL PATTERSON – Recording Artist.
 A native of California, in 1995 he founded Mountaintop Studios in Petersburg, New York.
 He works with a wide variety of local ensembles, as well as Albany Pro Musica, Sage City Symphony, and Bennington County Choral Society.
 Joel has been making audio recording of the concerts at Summer Sonatina since 1996 and the Sonatas since 1998.